 Driving any sort of motor vehicle, whether a motorbike, car, truck, or van, while under the influence of alcohol is a crime punishable by jail time, fines, probation, community service, or court-ordered addiction treatment.

-DUI and Alcoholism: Does a DUI Usually Indicate Addiction?
+DUI and Alcoholism: Does a DUI arrest Usually Indicate Addiction?

 In most states, an impaired driver charged with a DUI is automatically classified as having a drinking problem.
 However, getting a DUI does not necessarily mean you have an alcohol use disorder.